Royal New Zealand Army Medical Corps: History

 The New Zealand Medical Corps (NZMC) was established in May 1908 to provide a reserve of medical personnel should that be required in the event of war.
 After the declaration of war in August 1914, the New Zealand government sent a small contingent of medical staff to Samoa to take over the hospital at Apia.
 The contingent was made up of four medical officers, two dental surgeons, 67 non-commissioned officers and seven nurses.

+Training for medics was initially undertaken at the Trentham Military Camp but from 1915 to 1919 medics trained at a camp set up at the Awapuni Racecourse in Palmerston North.
+The full range of medical personnel were trained, over a 16 week period, from Field Ambulance stretcher-bearers, hospital orderlies and medical staff for hospital ships.
+In 1929 a memorial to the medics killed in the war was unveiled at the racecourse; it was restored and rededicated in 2016 and is a Heritage New Zealand historic site.

 As the war progressed and the number of casualties increased, it became apparent that more medical personnel were required to treat them.
 James Allen, Minister of Defence, offered to send medical personnel to a stationary hospital in Egypt, including eight officers and 50 nurses.
 New Zealand medical personnel went on to serve in Samoa, Egypt, Palestine, Gallipoli, France, Belgium, Serbia and Great Britain.
 Among the hospitals serving New Zealand personnel in Great Britain were No. 1 General Hospital, located at Brockenhurst in Hampshire; No. 2 New Zealand General Hospital in Walton-on-Thames; and No. 3 General Hospital at Codford.
 No. 2 General Hospital came under the control of the New Zealand Expeditionary Force in April 1916, and was located in the requisitioned 15th century Mount Felix estate until mid-1919.
 There were also another seven military hospitals of various types serving the Expeditionary Force in the UK, France, and Egypt.